hmercker/soultruth-hugo-0-118-2/content/contemporary-messages/messages-sorted-year/contemporary-channelled-messages-from-year-2025.md

 Jesus | [We Will Always Be with You](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-14-1-af-jesus/) | September 14<sup>th</sup>, 2025
 Goldie | [You Defy the Conditions of this World Through Laughter and Joy](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-14-2-af-goldie/) | September 14<sup>th</sup>, 2025
 Josephus | [Soul Development Will Bring You to a True Understanding of God and Spirituality](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-14-3-af-josephus/) | September 14<sup>th</sup>, 2025
+Stephen | [Political and Spiritual Conditions in Estonia Will Get Worse](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-15-1-af-stephen/) | September 15<sup>th</sup>, 2025
+Augustine | [Testing the Waters and Healing our Wounds](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-17-1-af-augustine/) | September 17<sup>th</sup>, 2025
 Mary | [We Are as One in God’s Universe of Light](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-18-1-af-mary/) | September 18<sup>th</sup>, 2025
 Louis XIV | [Describes His Long Journey Through the Spirit Spheres](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-18-2-af-louis-xiv/) | September 18<sup>th</sup>, 2025
 Confucius | [Precious Birds of Earth, Sing Your Songs to God](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-19-1-af-confucius/) | September 19<sup>th</sup>, 2025
 Jacob | [God is Preparing You to be the Spokespeople for this Truth](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-19-2-af-jacob/) | September 19<sup>th</sup>, 2025
+Robespierre | [Choose to be Children of God in a World Governed by the Children of Man](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-19-3-af-robespierre/) | September 19<sup>th</sup>, 2025
 Jesus | [Carry the Flame of Love and Truth](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-20-1-af-jesus/) | September 20<sup>th</sup>, 2025
+Matthew | [Faith Must Carry You](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-20-2-af-matthew/) | September 20<sup>th</sup>, 2025
 Yogananda & Care Darby Walsh | [May your Guidance by Celestial rather than Terrestrial](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-21-1-jw-yogananda-care-darby-walsh/) | September 21<sup>st</sup>, 2025
 Confucius | [You Have Heard the Tolling Bell](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-21-2-af-confucius/) | September 21<sup>st</sup>, 2025
+Jesus | [Engage the Desires and Inspiration of the Soul](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-21-3-af-jesus/) | September 21<sup>st</sup>, 2025
 Care Darby Walsh | [Consider being busy in Prayer](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-22-1-jw-care-darby-walsh/) | September 22<sup>nd</sup>, 2025
 Seretta Kem | [Much Has Been Accomplished in these Days](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-22-2-af-seretta-kem/) | September 22<sup>nd</sup>, 2025
 Judas | [May the Blessing of God’s Love be in this Place and touch every Soul who enters](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-23-1-jw-judas/) | September 23<sup>rd</sup>, 2025